qinguorui2001/tp/docs/UserGuide.md

 title: User Guide
 ---

-Teaching Assistant's Assistant (TA<sup>2</sup>) is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, TA<sup>2</sup> can get your contact management tasks done faster than traditional GUI apps.
+Teaching Assistant's Assistant (TA<sup>2</sup>) is a **desktop app for managing School of Computing contacts and assignments, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, TA<sup>2</sup> can get your contact and assignment management tasks done faster than traditional GUI apps.

 * Table of Contents
 {:toc}